ui5-community/bestofui5-website/README.md

 Install all modules:
 `> yarn`

-Run crawler to fetch current data:
+Run crawler to fetch current data (optional):
 `>  yarn workspace crawler fetch`

+You might want to set your GITHUB_TOKEN as a enviroment variable to avoid hitting rate limits.

 Start UI5 App:
 `> yarn workspace ui start`